Fricks Locks Historic District: Ghost town

-Because of its reputation as a modern ghost town, Frick's Lock attracts many curious individuals and groups, including ghost hunters.
-Its isolated location and abandoned status also attracts vandals.
+Frick's Lock has developed a reputation of being haunted and has attracted vandals and partyers.
 The inclusion of the Frick's Lock in the 2005 book, Weird Pennsylvania, and numerous web photo essays of the buildings have increased its popularity.
 The web sites have also documented its increased deterioration, including the aforementioned vandalism and the collapse of some porch structures.

-As of March 2008, Frick's Lock remains a hotbed for many thrill seekers and vandals.
-Interest in the area has grown since a fire destroyed the Lock Tender's House in February 2008.
+As of March 2008, Frick's Lock remained a hotbed for thrill-seeking amateur urban archaeologists and vandals.
+A fire destroyed the Lock Tender's House in February 2008.
 Since then, Exelon has made numerous attempts to clean up debris from the property and to close up open wells and open buildings.
-Vandals continue with their destruction of the buildings.